Piwigo/Piwigo-Mobile/README.md

 - Set a photo as album image,
 - Upload photos:
    - of modifiable size and quality,
-   - with description, author, tags, EXIF metadata,
+   - with description, author, tags/keywords, EXIF metadata,
    - with or without GPS metadata,
 - Upload videos.